DrA1ex/esp_led/README.md

 To safeguard your controller, I recommend connecting a 200-ohm resistor between the MOSFET and the controller pin.
 Additionally, connect the MOSFET's gate to GND using a 10k-ohm resistor to prevent unwanted activation due to induced currents.

-For RGB connections, the setup is similar, but you will need three separate MOSFETs for each color channel.
+For RGB/CCT connections, the setup is similar, but you will need three separate MOSFETs for each color channel.

 ## Installation